 My own DIY visualiser uses an Android app called CamON, which is free and comes under Type 1.
 IPWebcam is another example of this type, though I’ve found CamON simpler to use.
-There’s a lag of half a second or so (over WiFi) but that shouldn’t matter too much.
+There’s a lag of half a second or so (over WiFi) but that shouldn’t matter too much for most teaching purposes.

 A word of warning, though: these apps all drain the phone battery pretty quickly – mine has about a 2-hour life – so remember to turn the camera off when not in use!
-If you’re going to use your DIY visualiser for more than a couple of hours at time then it may be worth investing in a purpose-built document camera.
+If you’re going to use your DIY visualiser for more than an hour or two at time then it may be worth investing in a purpose-built document camera.

 So there you go – an easy way to make a DIY visualiser.
 I hope you’ve found this helpful; please comment below if you have anything to add.
 Maybe you’ve tried a different app (perhaps one for iPhone – I can’t comment on those!) and would like to feed back on how well it worked.